-17.24 Other
+17.6 Other

-Recommendation: Play informational videos on a loop in the public access areas of the Assessor's office.
+Recommendation: Play informational videos on a loop in the public access areas of the Assessor's Office.
 Visitors to the office can learn about various aspects of the assessment process as they wait for services.
-These videos should also be available on the County website as part of the public outreach and education effort.
+These videos should also be available on the county website as part of the public outreach and education effort.

 Recommendation: Incorporate Group Summaries into market value review and as an online resource for constituents.

-The group summaries that are shown in section 14.2 support comparison of market values to time adjusted sales for comparable properties as well as comparison of market values between groups with limited dimensions of difference, such as size class or condition, that are similar, but not completely comparable to a subject property.
-Users can 'drill down' to see lists of all properties and time adjusted sales that are considered comparable.
+The group summaries that are shown in Section 14.2 support comparison of market values to time adjusted sales for comparable properties as well as comparison of market values between groups with limited dimensions of difference, such as size class or condition, that are similar, but not completely comparable to a subject property.
+Users can drill down to see lists of all properties and time adjusted sales that are considered comparable.
+The data in this report can easily be stored as a table and exposed on the Assessor's website as a resource for homeowners to better understand the accuracy and fairness of their assessments.
+Any address can be linked to its Group ID and the summary for that group.
+Other closely related groups can also be displayed for homeowner.
+One can also drill down to see all of the properties in the group and all of the qualified sales for the group.
+This can improve transparency for taxpayers.
+Appraisers can use Group Summaries to review projected values to determine if they are reasonable and in balance with values for similar groups.

 Recommendation: Improve tools for reviewing and revising projected values.
-The Assessor's office uses sampling techniques to review market values.
+The Assessor's Office uses sampling techniques to review market values.
 Development of a more comprehensive and robust set of tools is recommended.

-Recommendation: Engage with the North Carolina state legislature to expand the options for tax relief for constituents.
+Recommendation: Engage with the North Carolina State Legislature to expand the options for tax relief for constituents.
 Like many other jurisdictions across the country, Buncombe County is experiencing a crisis in affordability.
-Prices continue to rise; outpacing wage increases for many constituents.
+Prices continue to rise, outpacing wage increases for many constituents.